-Such factors may be the use of antibiotics or changes in your baby\’s diet, or your own if you breastfeed them.
-Whatever may be the reasons for your baby\’s negative or null response to baby rash creams, you must consult a doctor immediately.
+Such factors may be the use of antibiotics or changes in your baby’s diet, or your own if you breastfeed them.
+Whatever may be the reasons for your baby’s negative or null response to baby rashes creams, you must consult a doctor immediately.

 Your baby’s doctor can diagnose the reasons for your baby’s diaper rashes after letting them undergo some tests.
-After doing so, they may prescribe a commercial product that can manage and eventually treat the diaper rashes.
-If your baby\’s case is very unique, the doctor may have to concoct a special mixture of solutions to suit your baby\’s skin or system.
+After doing so, they may prescribe a commercial product that can manage and eventually treat the diaper baby rashes.
+If your baby’s case is very unique, the doctor may have to concoct a special mixture of solutions to suit your baby’s skin or system.

-diaper rash is skin inflammation, it is common for baby.there may be red patches on your baby’s bottom, or the whole area may be red. their skin may look sore and feel hot to touch, and there may be spots, pimples, or blisters.
+diaper rash is skin inflammation, it is common for babies. there may be red patches on your baby’s bottom, or the whole area may be red. their skin may look sore and feel hot to the touch, and there may be spots, pimples, or blisters.

-if your baby gets diaper rash, you can usually treat their skin yourself :
+if your baby gets a diaper rash, you can usually treat their skin yourself :

 - change the wet or dirty diaper as soon as possible.